-- Specialist teachers for autism
+- Specialist Teachers for Autism

-- Educational psychology
+- Educational Psychology

-- Behaviour support
+- Behaviour Support

-- Social services provision
+- Social Services provision.

-- Speech therapists

-- And support for speech and language
+- Speech Therapists and support for speech and language

 - CYPS (Children and Young Person Service) Assessment service.

-- Hearing and Visual impairment specialist teachers

-- Occupational and Physiotherapy services

-- School nurse, health visitor and family support workers.

-- Primary Mental Health Service.
+- Hearing and visual impairment specialist teachers. - Occupational and Physiotherapy services. - School nurse, health visitors and family support workers. - Primary Mental Health Service.

-There are a number of Charities that can also offer support - eg: Rainbow Trust for Bereavement.
+There are a number of Charities that can also offer support (e.g. Rainbow Trust for Bereavement).
 For further information visit Northumberland County Council Local Offer.

-What if my child has an Education Health Care Plan (EHCP?
+What if my child has a Statement of special needs or/and an Education Health Care Plan (EHCP)?

-If your child has an EHCP, they are likely to continue to need specialist support from outside professionals.
-The SENDCo will liaise with all professionals to ensure a co-ordinated plan of support is devised for your child in collaboration with you and your child.
-The school (or you) can request that the Local Authority carry out a Statutory Assessment of your child's needs to determine if they would benefit from and need an EHCP.
+If your child has a statement or EHCP they are likely to continue to need specialist support from outside professionals.
+The SENCO will liaise with all professionals to ensure a coordinated plan of support is devised for your child in collaboration with you and your child.